SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 ## Dpdl definition language

 Dpdl allows to create compressed packets of data via a DpdlPacket code definition.
-The data in a DpdlPacket can be organized in chunks of compressed data, along with database indexes.
+The data in a DpdlPacket can be organized in chunks of highly compressed data, along with database indexes.
 Data chunks can be allocated, queried and deallocated when not needed anymore.
 This allows a very efficient method of accessing and searching big amounts of data in memory constrained devices.

+Dpdl scripting can be embedded in the DpdlPacket code definition and allows to trigger its execution on predefined callbacks.
+This makes a DpdlPacket an executable packet of data.

 This is an example DpdlPacket code definition (a phonebook database):
 ```c++